lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-01-15-explaining-ai.md

 {% include figure.html
    src="/assets/images/posts/ml/deep/inception.png"
    alt="Inception Architecture.
-A well-established network architecture for convolutional models." figcaption="Inception Architecture.
+A well-established network architecture for convolutional models." figcaption="Figure 6.
+Inception Architecture.
 A well-established network architecture for convolutional models." classed="rounded mx-auto d-block" %}

 Each blue box represents a set of convolutions between an 3D input signal and multiple kernels and the application of a non-linear function (relu, most likely).